All Episodes

 Hi.

-Is it perhaps true that the current conditions that we're facing are a consequence of 2,000 years or so of many, many generations reading Christian dogma which says prophecy is the end of the world and that by dealing It's a very, very good question, actually.
+Is it perhaps true that the current conditions that we're facing are a consequence of 2,000 years or so of many, many generations reading Christian dogma which says prophesizes the end of the world and that by dealing with time as a reality that the culminating of this millennium, people kind of have it in the back of their minds that time is short and that they're going for all they can get without regard for the future.

 That's a very, very good question, actually.

-in the Armageddon scenario in the book of Revelation has been very influential in people's
+It is a good question, and I think the story, the Judeo-Christian story that ended in the Armageddon scenario in the book of Revelation has been very influential in people's thinking.

-I wrote a book called Revelation in which I said that the alternative to Armageddon
+And I wrote a book called Revelation in which I said that the alternative to Armageddon would be a planetary Pentecost.

-It would be a time on Earth when millions of people would hear from within, in their own language, the inner words of Spirit.
+It would be a time on earth when millions of people would hear from within in their own language the inner words of spirit.

 And I don't think Armageddon is inevitable by any means.

-But I do think that that story has had a major influence, and that we need to have a new ending to the story.
+But I do think that that story has had a major influence and that we need to have a new ending to the story.

 And the new ending is a new beginning.